josemak25/animebox/docs/CONTRIBUTING.md

 <!--
    Quality & Code Review:
-   Explains the automated review process and how to resolve flagged issues.
+   Explains the automated review process and how to resolve flagged issues to maintain high code standards across the project.
 -->

 - All PRs are subject to automated code review via GitHub Copilot and custom